nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 4.6 Attendance Features

+> You should perform the following features while in the Student view.

+#### 4.6.1 Add Attendance: `addAttendance`

+Marks the attendance of a student.

+Format: `addAttendance INDEX (must be a positive integer) week/WEEK NUMBER [week/WEEK NUMBER]...`

 ## 5. FAQ
 __Q:__ Why did the command I input change colour from white to red? <br>